mrcarbook/automatic-machine-learning-hand-gesture/README.md

 # Automatic Machine Learning - Hand Gesture Project

-The project use ML.Net and Hand Gesture Recognition Database from this [kaggle repository](https://www.kaggle.com/gti-upm/leapgestrecog)  based on Leap Motion Sensor.
+The project use ML.Net (Automatic Machine Learning) and Hand Gesture Recognition Database from this [kaggle repository](https://www.kaggle.com/gti-upm/leapgestrecog)  based on Leap Motion Sensor.
 The Database is a collection of near-infra-red images of ten distinct hand gestures.
 In this notebook we use end-to-end deep learning to build a classifier for these images.

 ![alt Hand Gesture](https://github.com/mrcarbook/handgesture/blob/master/HandGestureML.WebApp/wwwroot/CameraPhotos/dataset-cover.png)